Divorce peacefully by agreement

 - financial information.

-- filing a Pennsylvania no-fault divorce to get a divorce decree.
+- Filing a Pennsylvania no-fault divorce pleading to get a mutual consent divorce decree.

-Spouses can have a harmonious, friendly, peaceful divorce with help from a divorce mediator.
-Unlike divorce lawyers who choose sides and argue, a mediator will:
+Spouses can have a peaceful divorce with divorce mediation.
+In a mediation divorce, a mediator will:

-- Help you calmly discuss all important topics with your spouse.
+- Help you and your spouse calmly discuss and decide important divorce topics.

 - Work in an impartial manner—never picking sides or favoring one spouse over the other.